HumanCellAtlas/metadata-schema/docs/Zenhub_runbook.md

 -   be assigned appropriate label(s)
 -   not be assigned to someone
 -   not be assigned a milestone
--   be assigned estimated points
+-   be assigned estimated points, if applicable
 -   be assigned to an Epic, if applicable
 -   be updated with **Acceptance Criteria** (type 4 Issues only)